nv-quan/machine-learning-in-c/README.md

 # A Machine Learning library written in C

-## Why
-I just want to write a ML framework in C to learn about ML.
-This is not intended for real-world use.
+An educational project to implement some features of a machine learning framework in C. This is not intended for real-world use.

-### Features
+## Features (TODO)
 - [x] Data loader for CSV
 - [x] A naive implementation of matrix operations
 - [ ] Autograd feature